 What do I do if my kid has peeling nails or nails falling off?

-Yeah, there’s some horror movie gross-out with this one, seriously, it is disturbing, but all my kids communicate well, and they all said that it did not hurt.
+Yeah, there’s some horror movie gross-out with this one, seriously, it is disturbing, but all my kids communicate well, and they all said that it didn’t hurt.
 In fact, when I removed the remainder of one nail falling off, my 2 year old didn’t even flinch.
-So while peeling nails shedding off may look painful and very yucky, it likely isn’t causing your child pain.
+So, while peeling nails shedding off may look painful and very yucky, it likely isn’t causing your child pain.
 Your best bet is to simply keep your child’s hands clean and leave them alone.
 New nails will grow in and rather quickly actually.
 The condition is not permanent, so if it keeps happening, you should definitely speak with your pediatrician.
-There are other causes of nail peeling, nails falling off, or nail shedding, but honestly, they are quite uncommon.
+There are other causes of nail peeling, nails falling off, or nail shedding, but honestly, they are uncommon.
 Even fungal infections tend to only damage nails, not make them just sort of fall off.

 Anyway, I will say this whole experience was rather educational.
 The wonderful thing about kids—and even crappy situations like lost nails in kids—is that you learn something new everyday.
+This page has received so many comments, I was inspired to learn more about nails actually, specifically whether or not research supported any ways to help nails grow back faster which you can read about here.